Business people looking out of their office windows

 How do UK businesses keep on top of an ever-changing VAT regime?

-Businesses are increasingly focusing on their governance and ensuring robust processes and controls are in place.
-While it remains an aim, there is less emphasis on optimizing “what” amount of value-added tax is due/recoverable, and much more on “how” VAT compliance is dealt with and ensuring that the right amount of tax is paid at the right time.
+Businesses are increasingly focusing on their governance and ensuring robust processes and controls are in place; while it remains an aim, there is less emphasis on optimising “what” amount of tax is due/ recoverable and much more on “how” tax compliance is dealt with and ensuring that the right amount of tax is paid at the right time.

 There has also been a marked increase in the use of technology to automate elements of VAT compliance.
-The UK’s Making Tax Digital (MTD) for VAT regime was introduced a few years ago and incrementally extended so that it now covers all UK VAT registered persons.
-Given the details released earlier this summer of the new penalty regime applicable to MTD compliance failings, it can be expected that HM Revenue and Customs will soon be reviewing MTD as part of their VAT compliance audits.
+The UK’s Making Tax Digital (MTD) for VAT regime covers almost all UK VAT registered persons and the recent introduction of a specific penalty regime for MTD failings suggests that HM Revenue and Customs will soon be reviewing MTD as part of their VAT compliance audits.
 We also know that MTD will continue to evolve, both in being applied to other UK taxes but also, most likely, to provide HMRC with details of the transactions making up the numbers submitted on the VAT return.

 A changing tax climate

-In recent years, we have had numerous VAT decisions in the tribunal and higher courts; there have been long-running changes/disputes with HMRC in areas such as holding company VAT recovery; and digitization and new technologies are leading to new business models and ways of selling goods and services to customers.
-Many of the UK VAT laws were written in the 1970s so do not always lend themselves to easy application to modern technologies.
-The recent clarification that e-books can now be taxed in the same way as their paper counterparts is just one example.
+In recent years, we have had a large number of VAT decisions in the tribunal and higher courts, there have been long running changes/ disputes with HMRC in relation to areas such as holding company VAT recovery, digitisation and new technologies are leading to new business models and ways of selling goods and services to customers and there has been a lot of changes to international trade and the UK’s Customs Duty requirements.

 • Is there a process in place to identify changes in the indirect tax regime that are relevant to the business?
 The change could come from case law, HMRC interpretation or new laws, and could be in the UK or internationally; it could be to the VAT rate due on products or a change to the amount of VAT that can be reclaimed.